SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 SPQR Ball Perceptor
 =================

-# Introduction
+### Introduction

 SPQR Ball Perceptor is a software module for black and white ball detection developed by the SPQR to be used within the BHuman framework.
 This repo is a fork from the official [2016 B-Human code release](https://github.com/bhuman/BHumanCodeRelease).

-# A Supervised Approach
+### A Supervised Approach

-The SPQR Ball detector is based on a supervide approach implemented in OpenCV.
+The SPQR Ball detector is based on a supervised approach implemented in OpenCV.
+In particular, an LBP binary cascade classifier has been trained to detect the ball.

-The 2015 code release is tagged with "coderelease2015".

-The 2014 code release is tagged with "coderelease2014".

-The 2013 code release is tagged with "coderelease2013".
+Details about how to generate the classifier are available in the tutorial ["How to Use OpenCV for Ball Detection - RoboCup SPL Use Case"](http://profs.scienze.univr.it/~bloisi/tutorial/balldetection.html).